mathewgomas-alfred/mathewgomas.io/reference_manual/sharing_krita_logs.rst

 From the DebugView
 ==================
-To get the text output of Krita on Windows, you need an external program called :literal:`DebugView`.
+To get the text output of Krita on Windows using the graphical program, you need an external program called :literal:`DebugView`.
+Compared to using the console, DebugView has the benefit of including timestamps to the log entries.

 #. `Download DebugView <https://docs.microsoft.com/en-us/sysinternals/downloads/debugview>`_ if you haven't already.
 Click on the blue bold :guilabel:`Download DebugView` text with underline, downloading should start immediately.